Folie à Deux (winery)

 Folie à Deux is a Napa Valley winery in Sonoma County, California, which is part of the Trinchero Family Estates.

 History

 Folie à Deux was founded in 1981 by two psychiatrists, who took the name from a psychiatric term for a fantasy or delusion shared by two people.
-In 2004 they sold the winery to the Trinchero Family Estates, a Napa Valley wine company owned and operated by the Trinchero family.
-Trinchero Family Estates was named American Winery of the Year by Wine Enthusiast magazine in December 2009.
+In 1995, the winery was out of bankruptcy to a private group of investors.
+In 2004, they sold the winery to the Trinchero Family Estates, a Napa Valley wine company owned and operated by the Trinchero family.

 Varietals

 Folie à Deux currently makes Cabernet Sauvignon, Pinot Noir, Zinfandel, Merlot, Chardonnay, and Sauvignon blanc.
 The winery also produces three wine blends and four varietals under the name Menage à Trois.
 Menage à Trois Red was the top selling red wine product in the United States as of 2010.
 The Menage à Trois brand sold 1.6 million cases in 2009, and Menage à Trois was named the "Wine Brand of the Year" by the beverage industry publication Market Watch.